 Experienced traders may find that they have to work a little bit harder to find complex technical indicators or sophisticated trading strategies.
 They will also find that, likely in pursuit of reducing complexity, the Fidelity app supports less customization than the Charles Schwab app when it comes to building your own data sets.
 It is a little bit harder to create your own comparisons using multiple assets or indicators which, again may prove frustrating for more experienced traders.

-Fidelity vs. Charles Schwab: Who Should Use It?
+Fidelity vs. Charles Schwab: Which Should You Choose?

 It’s important to note at the outset that both Fidelity and Charles Schwab offer excellent, full-service trading platforms.
 As an investor you will do well whichever of these options you select.

 New investors, or casual investors who don’t want to struggle up a steep learning curve, will likely prefer Fidelity’s platform.
-The layout and design help inexperienced investors to understand their options more readily than Schwab’s, creating an environment in which you can build experience while you trade.
+The layout and design help inexperienced investors to understand their options more readily than Schwab’s.
+This creates an environment in which you can build experience while you trade.

 More experienced investors will likely prefer Charles Schwab.
 This platform supports a greater degree of customization in its data sets and offers a wider range of high-quality analysis that can help support your trading.
 Investors who want to really get in the weeds of the market will find that this platform offers more tools, particularly through the StreetSmart brand.
 The greater complexity of this platform is the tradeoff for its more significant depth.

 Fidelity and Charles Schwab are two great options for the online investor.
 You can’t go wrong with either.
-However, the more active or sophisticated investors might prefer Charles Schwab’s somewhat greater range of tools and analytical data, while more casual investors might have a better experience with Fidelity’s more streamlined user interface and intuitive approach.
+However, the more active or sophisticated investors might prefer Charles Schwab’s somewhat greater range of tools and analytical data.
+More casual investors might have a better experience with Fidelity’s streamlined user interface and intuitive approach.
 Keep in mind that both Charles Schwab and Fidelity offer in-person services such as advising and other broker services.
 Whichever one you invest with, make sure you first have a financial plan to guide your investing.

-- Consider talking with a financial advisor about a financial plan and investing strategy.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial advisor in your area in minutes.
-If you’re ready, get started now.
+- Consider talking with a financial advisor about your financial plan and investing strategy.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- For a deeper dive check out our reviews of both Charles Schwab and Fidelity, which can help you understand exactly what these services have to offer and answer specific questions you may have.
+- For a deeper dive, check out SmartAsset’s individual reviews of both Charles Schwab and Fidelity.
+These may help to answer more specific questions you may have.

 Photo credit: ©iStock.com/Sitthiphong, ©iStock.com/Delmaine Donson, ©iStock.com/franckreporter